jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-4/assignment-4.rst

 only really needs 3.
 For example, consider that the ``LDAD`` instruction only needs the 2 fetch steps + 1 more step to output from the instruction register and input into the A register.

+#.
+Modify the ESAP design and instruction set such that instructions complete in 3 clock cycles, where possible

+    * For this question, do not include the new output instructions from the previous part
+    * This question requires modifying the hardware of the ESAP system and the control logic look up table
+    * Use and modify the provided "6-ESAP.dig" file
+    * Modify the provided "6-patterns_reset.py" file to generate the hex values for the control logic look up table
+    * Although there is an argument for leaving ``NOOP`` 4 clock cycles, make it take 3 here